DataDog/documentation/content/en/developers/integrations/create-an-integration-dashboard.md

 - Edit the About section and select the banner display option.
 You can then link to a banner image according to the following file location: `/static/images/integration_dashboard/your-image.png`.

-- Include an Overview group containing a few of the most important metrics, service checks (e.g. liveness or readiness checks), and a monitor summary if you have pre-existing monitors for this integration, and place it at the top of the dashboard.
-The Overview group can contain data.
+- Include an **Overview** group containing a few of the most important metrics; service checks, such as liveness or readiness checks; and a monitor summary if you have pre-existing monitors for this integration.
+Place the overview group at the top of the dashboard.
+The group can contain data.

   {{< img src="developers/create-an-integration-dashboard/about-and-overview-groups.png" alt="An example About section and Overview section in a dashboard" width="100%">}}